 Issue: According to the United States Geological Survey's (USGS) latest report, nearly half of all Americans across 48 states are at risk for damage from an earthquake.
 The most active seismic areas are along the West Coast plate boundaries of California, the Pacific Northwest and Alaska.
 Most people think of large magnitude earthquakes when contemplating earthquake risk.
 However, earthquakes of smaller magnitude along other faults can still cause significant damage.
-The United States Geological Survey (USGS) Preliminary 2018 National Seismic Hazard Map indicates increased ground shaking across the central and eastern U.S. and certain areas in the western U.S. This includes increased seismicity over the past few years near the New Madrid Seismic Zone (NMSZ).
+The latest United States Geological Survey (USGS) National Seismic Hazard Map indicates increased ground shaking across the central and eastern U.S. and certain areas in the western U.S. This includes increased seismicity over the past few years near the New Madrid Seismic Zone (NMSZ).
 Despite this, the Western Insurance Information Institute indicates that only 11% of American homeowners have earthquake insurance.
 Even in the earthquake-prone Western U.S., only 17% of homeowners have such insurance.

 Overview: There are several key reasons that many people fail to obtain earthquake insurance to protect themselves and their property.
 High cost and limited coverage is the primary deterrent to purchasing earthquake insurance.
 Those that purchase earthquake insurance are typically the ones most at risk from earthquakes—a phenomenon called “adverse selection.”
 Moreover, as earthquakes are low-frequency, high peril events, consumers typically take earthquake insurance for granted until they experience a significant earthquake.
 Other reasons that consumers may be hesitant to purchase earthquake coverage include confusion about what is covered in insurance agreements, false hope for federal assistance, and lack of priority.